 Mosaic or patchwork plagiarism is considered to be the most severe and unethical type of plagiarism.
 It’s mainly because it’s difficult to detect and earns the original author no credit.
 In this type, a writer would change a few elements here and there to make the content seem original.

 Accidental or unintentional plagiarism is when a writer incidentally copies another writer’s work.
-The chances of this happening are very rare, but you shouldn’t put it beyond belief.
-Mainly because a lot of universities and professional environments follow the same patterns & topics.
+The chances of this happening are very rare, but you shouldn’t rule it out.
+Many universities and professional settings cover similar topics and follow similar patterns.
 This makes commonly available knowledge a source of plagiarism.
 So, when students use such sources for their information, accidental plagiarism isn’t a far-fetched occurrence.

-However, it still counts as duplicate content, so it’s not allowed either.
-It makes it any less harmful in any writing setting.
+However, it still counts as duplicate content, so it’s not allowed, and it remains harmful in any writing setting.

 How do you avoid it?
-What will you need?
+What do you need?

-Avoiding plagiarism can be straightforward, or it can be complicated – both depend entirely on you.
-It comes down to the way take to avoid or remove plagiarism from your content.
+Avoiding plagiarism can be straightforward, or it can be complicated.
+It depends entirely on you and comes down to the way you take to avoid or remove plagiarism from your content.
 For example:

 The last choice is the best, but the rest can be done easily too.
 So, here are two of the most important ingredients in a plagiarism-removal recipe: